whg-training/statistics-course/Genes/practicals/Genes across species/Counting_genes_2.md

 ## How many protein-coding genes are there?

-If you've followed so far you will have code `gff.py` that can parse a GFF file, and will pull out certain fields from the `attributes` column.
-This includes the `ID` attribute, the `Parent` attribute that says how records are linked, and also the `Name` column (gene names) and the `biotype`.
-In the [Ensembl files](http://ftp.ensembl.org/pub/current_gff3/)) the `biotype` is useful because it tells us what kind of genes they are.
+If you've followed so far you will have code `gff.py` that can parse a GFF file, and in the process will pull out certain fields from the `attributes` column.
+This includes the `ID` attribute, the `Parent` attribute that says how records are linked, and maybe also the `Name` column (gene names) and the `biotype`.
+In the [Ensembl files](http://ftp.ensembl.org/pub/current_gff3/) the `biotype` is useful because it tells us what kind of genes they are.

 Hopefully you've also downloaded GFF files for some different species and run them through your [sqlite conversion program](Converting_gff_to_sqlite.md) to get them into a database.
-My version of that code (which you can find [here](solutions/part2/gff_to_sqlite.py) also adds an `analysis` column that I use to distinguish the different species - I'll assume you have done something similar.
+And, to make this work well, hopefully you have also got your code to add an additional column taht records which species the record came from.
+(I've called this column `analysis` in my code and I'll use that below).

-(For reference my version of the code is at [solutions/part2/gff_to_sqlite.py](solutions/part2/gff_to_sqlite.py) - feel free to run that if needed.)
+(For reference my version of the code is at [solutions/part2/gff_to_sqlite.py](solutions/part2/gff_to_sqlite.py) - feel free to run that instead, if needed.)

-With this data we can now do:
+With this sqlite file in hand we can now start to count genes:

 ```
 sqlite> .mode column